What does Galatians 5:19 mean?

 soul got saved, Romans 10:13, (2) your

-flesh, Galatians 2:20.
-Your saved soul and born again spirit dwell in your fleshly body but your body will not be redeemed until the rapture, 2 Corinthians 5:1-6.
+Your saved soul and born again spirit dwell in your fleshly body and that causes

 Lust Gets - Love Gives

 "The flesh lusts against the Spirit," Galatians 5:17 and that battle confuses many Christians.
-Victory over the flesh does not mean to eradicate or suppress the flesh/the old nature as your method to stop sinning.
+Victory over the flesh does not mean that you eradicate or suppress the flesh/the old nature as your method to stop sinning.

 Walking in victory means to obey the Holy Spirit instead of obeying the flesh.
-Victory means yielding to God instead of yielding to the flesh.
-Victory is a moment by moment thing and God leaves the choice up to you.
+Victory means yielding to God instead of yielding to the flesh, Romans 6:11-14.

 1. Adultery - from the Greek word, moicheia, occurs 4 times in the New Testament.